Sougata's comment on use of violence, muscle power in WB civic polls creates a stir | Politics

 - India

-TMC had to pay a ''heavy price'' for violence during the 2018 panchayat polls as it had sent out a wrong message about the party, he said.
+TMC had to pay a ''heavy price'' in the 2019 Lok Sabha election for the violence during the 2018 panchayat poll in the state as it had sent out a wrong message about the party, he said.

 Opposition BJP and Congress were quick to comment on Roy's statement.
 While BJP shot back saying it proved how elections have been conducted in the state during the TMC regime, the Congress has expressed the doubt whether it would percolate to the ground level.